My 10 Rules for Renting a Car in Ireland

 Rule 1: Third Party Liability Is Mandatory in Ireland

 Third Party Liability is required by Irish law.
-Every rental company includes it.
-It covers damage you cause to other people and their property.
 This is the one piece of coverage you never have to think about.

 Rule 2: CDW Is Actually Not Insurance But You Need It